-If you are planning on applying for the Fall of 2018, join us for either of our open houses on June 23, 2017 or August 11, 2017.
+If you are planning on applying for the fall of 2018, please join us for an interactive webinar for more information about our program and the admissions process on October 27, 2017.
 Click here for more details and how to RSVP.
-Also, check back in late summer 2017 for more information on our Fall webinar.
+Also, check back in early spring 2018 for more information on in-person summer open houses.

 Click here for a printable overview of our program for potential applicants.

 Click here for a brochure from the Association of Genetic Counseling Program Directors highlighting some features of genetic counselors and successful applicants.

 Please contact us should you have any questions about our program.

 Wayne State University School of Medicine

 Detroit, MI 48201